Apprenticeships offer many advantages over university including:

 Wychavon Apprenticeship Grants

-- The Council wants to promote a more highly skilled workforce in the district through apprenticeships which create opportunity and support development.
+- The Council actively promotes the value of a highly skilled workforce, in the district, through apprenticeships which create development opportunities for both employers and apprentices

-- We offer a salary contribution grant of £1,000 per apprentice, with a maximum of 2 grants available for any one business.
-Wychavon’s grant prioritises applications from businesses operating in the engineering and manufacturing, IT/Cyber and agriculture technologies and horticulture (agri-tech) sectors.
-But we are flexible on these sectors and are keen to talk to all businesses employing fewer than 250 employees considering taking on an apprentice.
+- We offer a grant of £1,000 per apprentice, with a maximum of 2 grants available for any one business.
+Wychavon’s grant prioritises applications from businesses operating in the Engineering and Manufacturing, IT/Cyber, Agriculture Technologies and Horticulture (agri-tech), Hospitality and Construction sectors.
+But we are flexible on these sectors and are very keen to talk to all businesses employing fewer than 250 employees considering taking on an apprentice.

 - Apprentice: ADDer Bookkeeping